tom2433/LiftTracker/README.md

 "contains note with text" filter should update the whole screen after delaying 3 seconds every time the text updates from the user pressing the keyboard.

+make the font size of the weight value bigger than the rep value.